 Château du Cèdre

 Château du Cèdre, located in southwestern France, is owned by Pascal and Jean-Marc Verhaeghe.
-They meticulously vinify and age their wines using proven techniques adapted to the soil and grape varieties.
-Château du Cèdre produces Malbec wines: fruity wines or wines with good aging potential that explore all the facets of the Cahors terroir.
+There, they meticulously craft and age their wines using proven techniques tailored to the soils and grape varieties.
+Château du Cèdre produces Malbec wines: fruit-forward wines or wines with aging potential that explore all the facets of the Cahors terroir.

-The three parcels of the Château du Cèdre vineyard are made up of the two best types of soil in the Cahors appellation.
-The largest plot, covering 12.5 hectares and facing southwest, is located on a constantly shifting cone of limestone scree.
-The very stony clay-limestone soil is known as "Tran."
-It plays a very important role in terms of temperature and humidity, and the wines produced on this soil have very fine tannins and are particularly straightforward and long-lasting.
-The other two plots (5.5 and 7.5 hectares facing south) are composed of predominantly pebbles, mixed with reddish ferruginous sand on the surface and clay and silica deeper down.
-The wines produced here are more powerful and higher in alcohol.
-Malbec is a low-yielding grape variety that thrives on poor soils but requires a lot of work.
-Planted on the great terroirs of Quercy, it produces floral and fruity wines with aromas of violet, red fruits, black fruits, and blackberry, with plenty of body and length.
-As for Château du Cèdre's Viognier, it has all the qualities required by the terroir to produce a natural wine: it can withstand high temperatures in summer, contrasted by cool nights.
+The three plots of the Château du Cèdre vineyard consist of the two best soil types in the Cahors appellation.
+The largest plot, 12.5 hectares, facing southwest, is situated on a constantly shifting cone of limestone scree.
+The soil, a very stony clay-limestone mix, is called "Tran."
+It plays a very important role in regulating temperature and humidity, and the wines produced on this soil have very fine tannins and are particularly clean and long-lasting.
+The other two plots (5.5 and 7.5 hectares, facing due south) consist mainly of pebbles, mixed with reddish ferruginous sand on the surface and clay and silica deeper down.
+The wines from these plots are more powerful and higher in alcohol.
+With low yields and thriving in poor soils, Malbec is a grape variety that demands a great deal of work.
+Planted on the great terroirs of Quercy, it produces floral and fruity wines with aromas of violet, red fruits, black fruits, and blackberry, offering plenty of body and length.
+As for the Viognier from Château du Cèdre, it possesses all the qualities required by the terroir to produce a natural wine: it withstands high summer temperatures contrasted by cool nights.

-The three parcels of the Château du Cèdre vineyard are made up of the two best types of soil in the Cahors appellation.
-The largest plot, covering 12.5 hectares and facing southwest, is located on a constantly shifting cone of limestone scree.
-The very stony clay-limestone soil is known as "Tran."
-It plays a very important role in terms of temperature and humidity, and the wines produced on this soil have very fine tannins and are particularly straightforward and long-lasting.
-The other two plots (5.5 and 7.5 hectares facing south) are composed of predominantly pebbles, mixed with reddish ferruginous sand on the surface and clay and silica deeper down.
-The wines produced here are more powerful and higher in alcohol.
-Malbec is a low-yielding grape variety that thrives on poor soils but requires a lot of work.
-Planted on the great terroirs of Quercy, it produces floral and fruity wines with aromas of violet, red fruits, black fruits, and blackberry, with plenty of body and length.
-As for Château du Cèdre's Viognier, it has all the qualities required by the terroir to produce a natural wine: it can withstand high temperatures in summer, contrasted by cool nights.
+The three plots of the Château du Cèdre vineyard consist of the two best soil types in the Cahors appellation.
+The largest plot, 12.5 hectares, facing southwest, is situated on a constantly shifting cone of limestone scree.
+The soil, a very stony clay-limestone mix, is called "Tran."
+It plays a very important role in regulating temperature and humidity, and the wines produced on this soil have very fine tannins and are particularly clean and long-lasting.
+The other two plots (5.5 and 7.5 hectares, facing due south) consist mainly of pebbles, mixed with reddish ferruginous sand on the surface and clay and silica deeper down.
+The wines from these plots are more powerful and higher in alcohol.
+With low yields and thriving in poor soils, Malbec is a grape variety that demands a great deal of work.
+Planted on the great terroirs of Quercy, it produces floral and fruity wines with aromas of violet, red fruits, black fruits, and blackberry, offering plenty of body and length.
+As for the Viognier from Château du Cèdre, it possesses all the qualities required by the terroir to produce a natural wine: it withstands high summer temperatures contrasted by cool nights.

 Wine estates recommended by

-Buy your Cèdre wines at the best price in our private sale!
+Buy your Cèdre wines at the best prices in a private sale!

 -20€